yowls/dotfiles/README.md

 <img src=Pictures/title/09.png width=400px><br>
 A few more photos<br>
-[Check my full gallery](https://github.com/yowls/dotfiles/tree/debian/Pictures), all the setups of the branch here.
+[Check my full gallery](https://github.com/yowls/dotfiles/tree/debian/Pictures), all the setups of this branch.

 <img src=Pictures/title/13.png width=400px><br>
 This is MY setup and it is opinionated and made to work how I want.
 Anyone can download and use it, but unless you and me are the same person, you'll probably find things that you don't want.
 It is OK.
 Use this as a starting point for making your own.